 2. Extend the secure protocols you already have (IT skill level 1)

-All businesses have defined protocols for handling their core business activities, e.g., a contract must be signed before we start work, a signed purchase order must be received before we fulfil an order or only managers can make purchases over a certain value.
-Now consider some common scams: someone in Accounts receives an email supposedly from the MD asking for money to be transferred immediately in order to conclude an important deal, or a customer is sent an email supposedly from you asking for your bank account details to be updated (to the scammer’s account).
-It is trivially simple to design some protocols to avoid this kind of fraud, for example, make it a well-publicised policy that senior people will not as a rule ever ask by email for money to be transferred and, in the unlikely event they have to, any such request will be confirmed by voice or text and must be authorised by two senior people.
+All businesses have defined protocols for handling their core business activities, e.g., a contract must be signed before we start work, or only managers can make purchases over a certain value.
+Now consider some common scams: someone in Accounts receives an email supposedly from the MD asking for money to be transferred immediately in order to conclude an important deal.
+Or maybe a customer is sent an email supposedly from you asking for your bank account details to be updated (to the scammer’s account).
+It is trivially simple to design some protocols to avoid this kind of fraud.
+For example, make it a well-publicised policy that senior people will never ask by email for money to be transferred and, in the unlikely event they have to, any such request will be confirmed by voice or text and must be authorised by two senior people.
 Advise your customers at the outset that any important information relating to their account with you, such as changes to payment instructions, will only ever be advised by snail mail.
 If you look at your own business, it is usually easy to spot the vulnerabilities and design simple procedures to plug them.

 3. Use anti-virus software (IT skill level 3)